endlesspint8/endlesspint8.github.io/_posts/2019-11-08-winners-take-all-the-movies.md

 <img src="/gallery/2019/wta_movies/wta_movies_pareto.jpg" alt="wta_movies_pareto" align="middle" width="100%" /><br />

 Each of these options had their benefits and trade-offs.
 Intending this as a simple analysis, and only looking to get a good rule of thumb out of it, I did not make too much of a science of it, but I did have some fun exploring the nature of the film industry these past several decades.
 This analysis led to some simple but informative graphs.
 They confirm what many of us already suspected, that movie grosses are top-heavy with a long tail.
 Typically, the top 23 movies take home half the total gross for any given year, leaving the other 50% to be split among the 120+ remaining releases.
-Moreover, some studios live in the big movie space while others feed off the remains.
+Moreover, some studios live in the big movie space while others feed off the remains.<sup id="a2">[2](#f2)</sup>

 <img src="/gallery/2019/wta_movies/wta_movies_top23.jpg" alt="wta_movies_top23" align="middle" width="100%" /><br />